-The Speaker is an elected officer of the House as well as a Constitutional officer.
-One of the first orders of business during the organizational session will be to elect a Speaker for the biennium (two years).
+One of the first orders of business during the organizational session will be to elect a Speaker of the House for the Assembly (two years).
 The Speaker presides over the Oregon House of Representatives and enforces all rules, laws and regulations applicable to the body - preserving order and decorum in the House chamber.
-The Speaker serves all 60 members of the House.
+The Speaker is an elected officer of the House as well as a Constitutional officer and serves at the pleasure of all 60 members of the House.

-Additionally, the Speaker is responsible for the overall administration of the House of Representatives.
+The Speaker of the House is responsible for the overall administration of the House of Representatives.
 Much of this work is coordinated with the Chief Clerk and the two caucus offices.
 Additionally, the Speaker works with the President of the Senate on branch-wide administrative and management issues (e.g. the legislative budget, building and infrastructure and other various items).